enspyrco/monorepo/packages/flutter-plugins/flutter_box2d/flutter_box2d_web/README.md

+Currently, the wasm file `Box2D.wasm` & glue code, `Box2D.js` must be added to `web/` in the project depending on `flutter_box2d`.
+One more file, `expose-box2d.js` must also be added, which is needed to load Box2D & expose the Box2D classes.

 <!--
 This README describes the package.
 If you publish this package to pub.dev, this README's contents appear on the landing page for your package.